 - Think carefully through the list of qualifications (do the job design) and identify the right kind of person before you start interviews.
 Make sure you also have a list of things you don’t want and use this to eliminate candidates.

-- Use temperament tests (DISC or MBTI),
+- Use temperament tests (DISC or MBTI), Check out the Free LifeThrive Assessment.

 - Have more than one person in the company interview using the same job criteria as a basis and compare notes (first hire?: ask a friend outside the business to help),